 It’s best not to place it in the kitchen but rather in the next room or a nearby area.
 The problem with setting it in the kitchen is that it can get triggered by a small amount of smoke from cooking, depending on its sensitivity.

-The best rated device is the Smoke and Carbon Dioxide Detector Alarm by First Alert (link to Amazon).
+The best rated device is the Smoke and Carbon Dioxide Detector Alarm by Kidde (link to Amazon).
 This is a battery powered alarm that produces 85 decibels of excruciating noise when it senses elevated amounts of smoke and carbon dioxide.
-It’s pretty affordable at under $30 at the moment of writing.
+It’s pretty affordable at around $30 at the moment of writing.

 10. Don’t place metal objects in the microwave